Never Be the Same (Camila Cabello song)

 "Never Be the Same" is a song by American singer and songwriter Camila Cabello from her debut solo album Camila (2018).
-It was released as a promotional single on December 7, 2017, and sent to US contemporary hit radio on January 9, 2018, as the second single from the album.
+It was released digitally on December 7, 2017, and sent to US contemporary hit radio on January 9, 2018, as the second single from the album.
 Cabello gave her first televised performance of the song on The Tonight Show Starring Jimmy Fallon in January 2018.
 In the US, "Never Be the Same" peaked at number 6 on the Billboard Hot 100 and was certified four-times Platinum.
-It peaked at number 1 Croatia as well as in the Top 10 in thirteen additional countries.
+It peaked at number 1 in Croatia as well as in the Top 10 in thirteen additional countries.
 It was written by Cabello, Noonie Bao, Sasha Sloan, and its producer Frank Dukes, and co-producers Jarami.

 The music video was directed by Grant Singer and was released on March 8, 2018.
 The duet version of the song, featuring singer Kane Brown, was released on April 27, 2018.
 "Never Be the Same" received positive reviews from music critics, who praised its drum hook.